dcodeIO/MetaScript/README.md

   write(';\n');
 ```

-Accordingly, a transformation of that exact meta program with a scope of `{ VERSION: "1.0" }` will result in:
+Accordingly, a transformation of the source done by running that exact meta program with a scope of `{ VERSION: "1.0" }`
+will result in:

 ```js
 MyLibrary.VERSION = "1.0";